svalinn/ALARA/sample/readme.md

 This example is used to demonstrate the (undocumented) `integrate_energy` option for generating photon source output.
 This options changes how dicrete line emissions are integrated into multigroup photon sources.

+# Sample Data

+The data directory contains a variety of files for use in these sample problems:
+* Flux files have 175 group flux spectra with at least enough for each interval in the problem: `fluxin1`, `fluxin2`, `fluxin3`, `hohlflux`, `fluxin_zeros`
+* A sample material library (`sampleMatlib`) describes how to build a material out of elements
+* A standard element library (`myElelib`) describes the isotopic composition of standard elements, and demonstrates how to define enriched elements
+* a truncated version of the FENDL2.0 multi-group neutron cross sections and decay data including gamma decay details
+* an adjoint flux (`adjfil2.gam`) used to demonstrate the ability to fold a photon source with the adjoint photon flux to estimate detector response
+* data files related to output including waste disposal ratings (`NRCA`, `NRCC`) and contact dose (`ANS6_4_3`)